michaelstaake/ServerStatus/README.md

 - ServerStatus just checks for a 200 OK status code.
 Any other status code or a time out will mean the check is failed.

 ## Support
-For help, set the support section and link in `config.php` or contact Wag Websites via your configured support link.
+For help, set the support section and link in `config.php` to your contact page, support portal, etc.